Stuycs-K/finalproject-10-zhu-ashley-yau-connor/PRESENTATION.md

 | -o | output image |

 ### Flags for Encryption
+In order to encode our message in our mask text file into an image, we will use the following flags:
 | Flag | Description |
 | ----- | --------------- |
 | -i | input image |